opendistro/for-elasticsearch-docs/docs/elasticsearch/index-templates.md

 }
 ```

-Any additional indices that match this pattern---`logs-2020-01-02`, `logs-2020-01-03`, etc.---will inherit the same mappings and settings.
+Any additional indices that match this pattern---`logs-2020-01-02`, `logs-2020-01-03`, and so on---will inherit the same mappings and settings.

 ## Retrieve template